 - Dornoch Castle Hotel – We had a beautiful afternoon tea here, which is also the home of Thompson Brothers Gin, and a well -stocked whisky bar for those who like a dram!

 - La Mirage, Helmsdale – The favourite place for Caithness locals to get a fish supper if you’re on the long road home from Inverness.
-The quirky decor and Barbara Cartland connection has to be seen to be believed!
+The 70s quirky decor and HUGE portions have to be seen to be believed!

 - River Bothy, Berriedale – We’ve eaten breakfast, lunch and afternoon tea here in the Berriedale valley (not on the same day of course!) – the quality of food and service here is second to none!

 - Whaligoe Steps Cafe – One of the only places in Caithness not to feature more classic British dishes on their menu, as Mediterranean food features heavily due to the chef’s experience of living in Malta.
 One of the most stunning locations in the Highlands, perched on the cliffs overlooking the Whaligoe Steps.